 In the early Thirties, the first castle, at the western end of the main beach, was built as a holiday house by Herbert Stephen Henderson, who lived in what was then Southern Rhodesia.
 He built it in 1932 out of the natural stone found at Noetzie.

 The story goes that he had no intention of building a “castle”, but had simply used the local stone for practical reasons, when Rex Metelerkamp, who was watching the building process, jokingly said to him: “All you need to do is to add a few turrets and you’ll have a castle”.
 And he did.
 That set the trend.
-(Sadly, this castle has since been demolished and replaced with a modern version by the new owners.)
 The Hendersons built Pezula on the hill in the late 1930s which was used in the 40s as a convalescent home for the RAF and later sold to Garfield Todd, Prime Minister of Rhodesia…and bought back in the 60s after his banishment from SA.
 In 1942, Herbert Henderson built what has become known simply as “The Castle”.
 His son built Montrose in the 1970s and the Lindsays built Perekuil in the 1960s.

 Aware of Noetzie’s natural riches, residents applied to the authorities to have it declared a conservancy in order to protect and preserve it’s natural bounty.
 In 1999, symbolically celebrated as the last year of the millennium, Noetzie officially became a conservancy.